 Difficult Dialogues seminars are distinctive in their focus on teaching students the skills they need to participate in constructive dialogue about controversial and potentially divisive issues.

-To date UT faculty have developed fourteen Difficult Dialogue courses, most of which are part of the First-Year Signature Course program for entering students.
+To date UT faculty have developed more than 20 Difficult Dialogue courses, most of which are part of the First-Year Signature Course program for entering students.
 Public Forums focusing on current controversial topics complement the courses and engage a broader public.
 The program also offers workshops and resources for Difficult Dialogues faculty.